 - It may be best not to drink alcohol while taking morphine as you're more likely to get side effects like feeling sleepy.

 Morphine can be taken by children and adults of all ages.
 However babies, young children and older people are more likely to get side effects.

 Morphine is not suitable for some people.
-Tell your doctor before starting the medicine if you have:
+Tell your doctor before starting the medicine if you:

-- had an allergic reaction to morphine or any other medicines in the past
+- have ever had an allergic reaction to morphine or any other medicine

-- myasthenia gravis (a rare illness that causes muscle weakness)
+- have myasthenia gravis (a rare illness that causes muscle weakness)